-Step Action 2 E.g. Expiry date: March 31, 2016 3 Open the foil test strip packet at the notch and tear down to remove the test strip.
+Step Action 2 Check the test strip expiry date.
+E.g. Expiry date: March 31, 2016 3 Open the foil test strip packet at the notch and tear down to remove the test strip.
 Use the test strip immediately after removing from the foil packet.
 4 Note: Use only blood ketone test strips.
 Do not put urine on the test strip.
 Insert the test strip with the three black lines facing up.
 Push the strip in until it stops.